 - And finally, the workshop includes a personal critique.
 (You can opt for two, if you like.)
 Because getting solid feedback has been the single most important thing that has improved my own work.

-The lessons are webinar-style meetings, held on Wednesday mornings, and we’ll be starting again in mid-November.
+The lessons are webinar-style meetings, held on Wednesday mornings, and we’ll hold several sessions in 2019.
 If the time isn’t good for you, everything is recorded so you can join us when it’s convenient for you.

 If there’s something you have always wanted to learn from a writing class, you could drop a comment here.
 It might well make its way into the program.
 Or if I don’t feel like it fits with this one, I might be able to point you in the direction of a great resource.

 Otherwise, if you want to know more as the sign-up date approaches, drop your email in the form below, and I’ll let you know when I have more details.

 This won’t be a fancy formal “launch,” but I will tell you what’s in the class, how it will benefit you, and how to get signed up. 🙂 And I’ll probably throw some interesting special goodies your way as well.